OPC DATA TRANSPARENCY INFORMATION

 The pseudonymised data OPC collects from participating GP practices includes:

-• Patient demographic and registration information e.g. age (year of birth only), sex, ethnicity, district level postcode, practice joining and leaving dates, etc
+Patient demographic and registration information e.g. age (year of birth only), sex, ethnicity, district level postcode, practice joining and leaving dates, etc

-• Clinical or medical history, symptoms and diagnoses.
+Clinical or medical history, symptoms and diagnoses.
 This is both coded data and redacted text.
 The data includes date of event, event code, numeric results, etc

-• Prescriptions, therapies and appliances/devices – details of prescriptions for drugs issued to patient.
+Prescriptions, therapies and appliances/devices – details of prescriptions for drugs issued to patient.
 Comprises coded data and redacted text.
 The data includes name of medication, ingredient, dose, date of issue, number of tablets, etc

-• Laboratory tests – e.g. blood tests, lung function tests, the date, the result of the test.
+Laboratory tests - e.g. blood tests, lung function tests, the date, the result of the test.

-• Referrals or information on care received outside the Practice e.g. date of referral, urgency of the referral (routine, urgent) type of referral.
+Referrals or information on care received outside the Practice e.g. date of referral, urgency of the referral (routine, urgent) type of referral.

 Research data

 Practices contribute pseudonymised patient data to the OPCSD which OPC, as data controller, transfers to our NHS research ethics approved database called the Optimum Patient Care Research Database (OPCRD).
 Research undertaken using data from OPCRD helps improve science and public health, understanding of medical conditions and how we treat and manage them.
 It also enables anonymous information of patients from contributing practices to be represented in research which matters and makes a difference.
-OPCRD has been used for over 90 published research articles.
+OPCRD has been used for over 120 published research articles.

 OPC receives pseudonymised data from practices who have agreed for the data they provide to be used for ethically approved research purposes.
 OPCRD has NHS research ethics committee (REC) approval to provide access to anonymised research data for studies with scientific or patient benefits that have ethics approval.
-Researchers will only ever have access to anonymised data.
-Such data is no longer identifiable and cannot be linked by the Researchers to individual patients, as such this data is no longer considered personal data for data protection purposes.
-OPC maintains strict policies in respect of access to anonymised research data as further explained below.

 Clinical research data

-OPC supported clinical trials or research is where patients have been invited by their GP practice or doctor to participate in a study, and the patients have given their consent to take part and for their data to be used for research.
+OPC supported clinical trials, or research is where patients have been invited by their GP practice or doctor to participate in a study, and the patients have given their consent to take part and for their data to be used for research.
 Pseudonymised data from clinical trials is also contributed to OPCRD for ethically approved research.

 How long we hold data